Payback (2017): Storylines

-The card featured eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the Raw brand.
-Storylines were produced on WWE's weekly television shows Monday Night Raw and 205 Live, the latter of which was cruiserweight-exclusive.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television shows, Monday Night Raw and the cruiserweight-exclusive 205 Live.
 As a result of the Superstar Shake-up (draft) that occurred two weeks before the event, Payback also included two interbrand matches that involved wrestlers from the SmackDown brand; part of their storylines were also produced on SmackDown Live.

 At WrestleMania 33, Kevin Owens defeated Chris Jericho to win his first United States Championship.
 The following night on Raw, Jericho was granted a rematch for the championship at Payback.
 Jericho and Seth Rollins were then scheduled to face Owens and Samoa Joe on Raw, however, Owens and Joe attacked Jericho backstage, taking him out of the match.
 Jericho was then replaced by the returning Finn Bálor, who had been out since SummerSlam last year, and Rollins and Bálor defeated Owens and Joe.
 The following week, Owens faced and lost to Intercontinental Champion Dean Ambrose, who moved to the Raw brand as a result of the Superstar Shake-up.
 Following the match, Jericho appeared and performed a Codebreaker to Owens.
 The next night on SmackDown, Owens was moved to the SmackDown brand.
 SmackDown General Manager Daniel Bryan then announced that Jericho would transfer to SmackDown as well if he defeated Owens for the title at Payback.
 The two traded barbs from their respective shows over the next couple of weeks.